-Of course, the actual cost will be higher because you’ll also use the car during weekends, and to go to other places other than the office.
+Of course, the actual cost will be higher because you’ll also use the car during weekends, and to go to places other than the office.

 Toll and Parking Fees

-For example, someone living in Alabang who works in Makati will have around P9600 worth of monthly expenses because of SLEX tollway and Makati parking fees.
+For example, someone living in Alabang who works in Makati will have around P9600 worth of monthly expenses because of the SLEX tollway and Makati parking fees.

 Repairs and Maintenance

 You need to have an oil change every 5000 kilometers, which will be every 3-4 months.
 Buy new tires every 4-5 years.
-And if you’re too busy, pay for car wash as well at least once a week.
+And if you’re too busy, pay for a car wash as well at least once a week.